keegn/keegn/README.md

-### 👋
+###

-Product engineer.
+Frontend engineer.
 Previously founding team at [Paytient](https://github.com/paytient), a new way to pay for out of pocket health care expenses.